 };

-state machine (state transitions) using the enumeration STATE
+Declare the SM_SIMPLE state machine (state transitions) using the enumeration STATE that represents states.

 SM_SIMPLE<STATE> step;